mautic/developer-documentation-new/docs/design/labelling.rst

 When using sentence-case capitalization, only capitalize the initial letter of the first word in the text and other words that require capitalization, such as proper nouns.

-For example, labels in a Form would be written as "First name" and "Email address."
-This approach should be applied consistently across all UI text elements, unless the name is a product or service name, or is trademarked.
+For example, you would write labels in a Form as "First name" and "Email address."
+Apply this approach consistently across all UI text elements, except when the text is a product or service name, or trademarked.

 Examples:

+.. vale off

 - Analyse your lead generation chart with Marketing Insights.
 - Automate your marketing Campaigns.

+.. vale on

 Avoid title case capitalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Title (or headline) case capitalization is a style where the first letter of most words is capitalized, excluding articles, conjunctions, or prepositions unless they're the first or last word in the sentence or phrase.
+Title or headline case capitalization involves capitalizing the first letter of most words, excluding articles, conjunctions, or prepositions unless they're the first or last word in the sentence or phrase.

 However, this approach presents several challenges in practical implementation:

 - It requires all content creators within an organization to understand and consistently apply complex grammatical rules regarding word capitalization.
-- It often relies on subjective interpretations of what constitutes "important" or "special" words, which can lead to inconsistencies if not clearly communicated or understood across the organization.
+- It often relies on subjective interpretations of what constitutes "important" or "special" words, which leads to inconsistencies if not clearly communicated or understood across the organization.
 - Moreover, title case can impede reading speed and comprehension, as it makes it more difficult for readers to distinguish between proper nouns and common nouns.

-These factors combined make title case a less desirable option for many User interface and content design scenarios, particularly when clarity and ease of reading are prioritized.
+These factors combined make title case less desirable in many user interface and content design scenarios, especially when prioritizing clarity and ease of reading.

-**Do:** Automate your marketing Campaigns
+**Do:** automate your marketing Campaigns

-**Avoid:** Automate your marketing Campaigns
+**Avoid:** automate your marketing Campaigns

 Avoid all caps capitalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^